sleepymalc/VSCode-LaTeX-Inkscape/README.md

 #### multi-command

 Firstly, you need to download [multi-command](https://marketplace.visualstudio.com/items?itemName=ryuta46.multi-command) to perform this.
-And this is a very powerful extension, which allow you to do a sequence of action in one short-key.
+And this is a very powerful extension, which allow you to do a sequence of action in one shortcut.
 We will use this later on also, and that's the place it shines.

 #### Code Spell Checker